 Parental Mental Health

-Barnardos children’s charity has today released findings from their survey in their latest report: ‘Parental Mental Health and the Impact on Children’.
-We commissioned Amárach research to carry out a nationally representative survey of 390 parents across the country in March 2025.
+Barnardos released a report on ‘Parental Mental Health and the Impact on Children’.
+We commissioned Amárach research to carry out a nationally representative survey of 1,000 parents across the country.

 Download your copy